-This post is for people curious about Erik and Joe‘s popular “Cheers!” coaster.
+This post is for people curious about Erik and Joe‘s popular “Cheers!” coaster and the RJRE Pride koozie.
 If you are looking for information about Russell Jones Real Estate, click RJRE for the main page or Contact to request your coaster pack or send an inquiry.

 How Does the World Say “Cheers”?

 In cultures around the world, people clink their glasses of alcohol together in friendship.
 Curious about how to say “cheers” in other languages, Erik and Joe put together a coaster with translations in many languages.
 That coaster has a QR code to this post so people can learn how to pronounce those words and learn a little more about other cultures.

 Here are the words going clockwise around the Cheers coaster.
 We’ve also included some of our favorite videos describing these words.
 At the very bottom, there are some bonus words not on the coaster.
 Check them out!

 The Oxford English Dictionary records the earliest use of the English noun “cheer” in 1225 meaning “expression on a person’s face.”

 The earliest citation given for the exclamation “cheers” used when drinking is 1930.
 According to the OED, the Sunday Times in Perth, Australia, wrote “Cheers, dears!” on September 14, 1930.
 A toast to Perth!!